Yanxxx/EasyTeaching/README.md

 ![Ablation Study.](./images/ablation-study.png)

-### Future work
+### Future Directions

-The latent space and demonstration can be replaced with CLIP image encoder and language encoder.
-Will explore more on the LLM powered robot learning.
+Further enhancements to EasyTeaching include:

+- **Integration of Advanced Encoders:** Replacing the current latent space module with CLIP-based image and language encoders to incorporate contextual and semantic understanding.

+- **Expanding to Broader Tasks:** Extending the methodology to more diverse manipulation tasks across different domains.

-### Paper
+### Published Work

-We have submitted this work to the Journal of Computing in Civil Engineering with the following title.
-The article is accepted and will be published soon.
-I will update the link after the paper is published.
-A manuscript of the paper is in the repo.
-This maynot be the final version.
+The work has been submitted to the Journal of Computing in Civil Engineering under the title:

+**Teleoperation-Driven and Keyframe-Based Generalizable Imitation Learning for Construction Robots**

 [paper](manuscript.pdf)